 If you are holding office hours, Vision can facilitate 1:1 communication during this time.
 Instead of sending links back and forth, simply view what’s on their screen:

-- To support a changing roster, create an Office Hours class in Google Classroom and send the invitation link to the student.
+- To support a changing roster, create an Office Hours class in Google Classroom or Microsoft Teams and send the invitation link to the student.

 - Start the Office Hours class in Vision.